hasibzunair/FitLensAI/README.md

 ## About

-If you've been at the local gym, you know there are countless number of exercises, both cardio and weight training, that focus on different parts of the body.
-What if you wanted to know about a specific workout, from the name, to which muscles are being targeted, and the steps to do it?
+If you've been at the local gym, you know there are endless number of exercises, from cardio to weight training, all targeting different parts of the body.
+Whenever I wanted specific details about a workout, like its name, the muscles it works, and how to do it, I often spent time scrolling through videos, blogs and forums to find the right answer.

-I developed Fitness-VQA, a multimodal multilingual (English and বাংলা) dataset that enables seamless multi-turn conversations for visual question answering about fitness workouts.
+I developed Fitness-MMDialog, a multimodal multilingual (English and বাংলা) dialogue dataset that enables seamless multi-turn conversations about fitness workouts.
 The methodology and technical details of its creation will be added later.

-FitLensAI is a Llama 3.2 Vision 11B vision-language model (VLM) trained using low-rank adaptation (LoRA) for parameter-efficient fine-tuning on Fitness-VQA.
-Unlike existing off-the-shelf MLLMs like Pixtral, Qwen-VL and more recently Llama 3.2 Vision, FitLensAI generates tailored responses to questions about fitness workout images in English and বাংলা (not good yet!), and enables dynamic multi-turn conversations.
+FitLensAI is a Llama 3.2 Vision 11B vision-language model (VLM) trained using low-rank adaptation (LoRA) for parameter-efficient fine-tuning on Fitness-MMDialog.
+Unlike existing off-the-shelf multimodal large language models (MLLMs) like Pixtral, Qwen-VL and more recently Llama 3.2 Vision, FitLensAI generates tailored responses to questions about fitness workout images in English and বাংলা (not good yet!), and enables dynamic multi-turn conversations.

 ## Examples